-Trail monitors are on-site Thursdays and Fridays 12-8 pm, Saturdays and Sundays 8 am to 4 pm at the Mary Meachum Freedom Crossing Visitor Center.
+Trail monitors are on-site throughout the week, focusing on weekends, at the Mary Meachum Freedom Crossing Visitor Center.

 Cyclists may park their bikes near the Mary Meachum Freedom Crossing Visitor Center at designated racks.

 There are multiple trailheads along the North Riverfront Trail, including two locations along Riverview Drive.
 Click on the map to the right to find a location that is convenient for you.

 About the North Riverfront Trail on the Confluence Greenway

 The Riverfront Trail is an eleven mile trail which follows the Mississippi River starting at Biddle Street and heading north.
 The trail terminates at the Old Chain of Rocks Bridge, part of the legendary Route 66.
 The trail passes through the Mary Meachum Freedom Crossing, North Riverfront Park and over Maline Creek.